Uzair05/ENGG1340--Group_Project-/README.md

 - Made a Proper GUI
 - Used MySql or some database software to enhance features of the Software. for example **finding a table with a window seat**
 - Had properly drawn out a map/Pert chart to help coordinate with teammates.

+##Division of Functions
+The functions have been divided into individual files.
+- Billing.cpp handles the management of billing and menu ordering.
+- RestaurantTables.cpp handles the functions
+-

+##Instructions To Run
+- To construct code
+`make FamilyDeli`
+- To run
+`./FamilyDeli`